NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     Filter as outliers triangulated points project using initial cameras with error more than this, measured in pixels.
 Since jitter corrections are supposed to be small and cameras bundle-adjusted by now, this value need not be too big.
+Does not apply to GCP.

 --num-anchor-points <integer (default: 0)>
     How many anchor points to create tying each pixel to a point on a DEM along